Remote Keyless Entry Systems

 by the key, a hopping/rolling code is used.

-The controller chip and the key share an algorithms that generates a 40-bit code.
+The controller chip and the key share an algorithm that generates a 40-bit code.

 When the key is pressed the